Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: Vacua for non--BPS Black Hole

 \end{enumerate} The last point in particular makes it clear that the optimal way forward is to use a combination of the physics inspired \textit{Morse Deformations} and the \textit{Gated Soft--Trapping} ideas applied to the potential V as in \eqref{eq: nonbpsscalar}, with combinations of bifundamentals $Z$ identified with the stiff variables $\bm{x}_S$ and the appropriate combinations of the adjoints with the flat moduli $\bm{x}_F\,$.
 We fix some generic numerical values for the moduli parameters $c$ and perform an \textit{adaptive Monte--Carlo} to seed second order Newton--Raphson minimizers (like available in Mathematica \cite{Mathematica}) for local extremization around the seeds in a finite dimensional space spanned by appropriate members of the $Z$ and $\Phi$ variables as dictated by the cases mentioned in Appendix \ref{app:gauge_consistency}.
 We have been reasonably careful with error analysis and adjusted various numerical tolerances at each step based on the loss of significant precision digits as numbers flow through the code.
 For example, we made sure to differentiate between genuine local (marginal--)minima and spurious local minima arising from our lifting of the flat directions.
-The validity of a possible (marginally--)stable vacuum is checked by vanishing of the gradients $\left\{\nabla V\approx 10^{-36}\right\}$ (which makes the $Z$ and $\Phi$ values correct up to 12 digits of precision), followed by appropriately precise computation of Hessian eigenvalues to certify stability.
 Switching on the Morse deformations and running the annealing process with a cutoff at $\mathcal{O}(10^{-9})$ lets the solver converge faster to a marginally stable vacuum in the stabilizer submanifold cases maintaining high precision.
+Once, the flat directions are identified, the validity of a possible (marginally--)stable vacuum is checked by vanishing of the gradients of the unperturbed potential $\left\{\nabla V\approx 10^{-36}\right\}$ (which makes the $Z$ and $\Phi$ values correct up to 12 digits of precision), followed by appropriately precise computation of Hessian eigenvalues to certify stability.
+Finally, we observe that the symmetry constraints defining the stabilizer submanifolds $\mathcal{M}_{(i,j)}$ and $\mathcal{M}_{\mathrm{critical}}$ drastically reduce the effective dimensionality of the configuration space.
+This simplification renders the system amenable to exact analytical solutions, providing a rigorous benchmark for the numerical results.